 Satellite Tv installers can easily tell the difference between a Prime focus and an Offset dish.
 Besides, they can even correctly predict which satellite a certain dish is facing just by looking at it.
 Sadly, the same is not the case with most FTA TV lovers.
 Now, the purpose of this article is to help tell the difference between Offset & Prime-focus dish antenna.
 I will implore you to take a seat as you read along with me

 According to Wikipedia, An offset dish antenna or off-axis dish antenna or Ku Band Dish is a type of parabolic antenna.
-The reason we call is an offset dish because the antenna feed is offset to the side of the reflector, in contrast to the common “front-feed” parabolic antenna where the feed antenna is suspended in front of the dish, on its axis.
+The reason we call it an offset dish is that the antenna feed is offset to the side of the reflector, in contrast to the common “front-feed” parabolic antenna where the feed antenna is suspended in front of the dish, on its axis.
 As in a front-fed parabolic dish, the feed is located at the focal point of the reflector.
 So the focus is located to the side.

 Furthermore, An offset dish on the other hand just like the name suggests reflects the signals to an offset position usually around 20 degrees offset.
 The reflective area can be viewed as a parabola.
-Furtherance to this, the back of the LNB on an offset dish usually points at a false location (not the satellite aimed by the dish).
-The LNBf and LNB holder of an offset dish do not in any way block the waves the dish is receiving unlike the LNB and LNB arms of a Prime focus dish.
+Further to this, the back of the LNB on an offset dish usually points at a false location (not the satellite aimed by the dish).
+The LNBf and LNB holder of an offset dish do not in any way block the waves the dish is receiving, unlike the LNB and LNB arms of a Prime focus dish.

 A Prime focus dish is a reflector whereby the waves received are concentrated on a central point in front of the dish.
 The prime focus is usually on the same plane as the most central point on the reflector itself.
-It can also be viewed as a concave reflector like the image above tries to explain.
+It can also be viewed as a concave reflector as the image above tries to explain.

 Especially Relevant articles:

 Difference between Offset & Prime-focus Dish Antenna